 You can find the trays HERE.
 A lacing set came in these beautiful wooden trays.

 For my kinder teachers, do this activity with sight words instead of letters!
 Your students will be excited to write their sight words in the salt tray.

 My book shelf changes with each new theme.
 I just love to see students excited when I put new books for the new theme on the shelf!
 It’s Pumpkin Time and Going on a Left Hunt are my favorite fall books to read at circle time.

-My fall writing center has colorful fall themed paper and fall vocabulary cards.
+My fall writing center has colorful fall themed paper, fall vocabulary cards, fall dot it markers, and fall stickers.
 The vocabulary cards spark their memories and get kids talking, writing, and drawing about fall.

 There are so many great compound words (scarecrow, sunflower, football) that relate to fall so I just had to create some Fall Compound Word Puzzles.

 To help get my kids up and moving during centers, I created this Fall Syllable Sort with a movement spinner.
 Students pick a card, spin the spinner, move to count the number of syllables, and put the card in the corresponding pile.